Ferry Terminal & Transit Parking

 Harbor Bay Ferry Terminal

 Auto parking: The ferry terminal parking lot holds 250 cars.
-Parking is currently free, though the City is planning to launch paid parking in early 2025.
 Nearby neighborhood streets are part of a preferential parking permit zone, with time limits for those without permits.
 Look for signs with posted time limits.

 Restrooms: Restrooms are available at the terminal (with limited hours) and on ferries.